ValentynHor/matheSim/README.md

 # Mathe Simulator
-I created this app to demonstrate my proficiency in Spring and Thymeleaf.
+I created this app to demonstrate my proficiency in Spring, PostgreSQL, Maven and Hibernate.

 ## Overview
 This app is designed for students learning mathematics.